Archive for the ‘natural skincare’ Category

 I love to max out every moment of summer!
 In Minnesota, it’s too short a season to contemplate anything else.

-It’s still late summer so let’s face it, we’re not ready for boots, socks and tights yet.
+It’s still summer so let’s face it, we’re not ready for boots, socks and tights yet.
 During this barefoot, sandals and flip flops season that we want so badly to last and last, let’s keep up the care of our hands and feet with daily cleansing, exfoliating, and body butter to nourish and soothe. → Read more

 written by Raulla S. Mitchell

 Some of you prefer 100% pure aromatherapy essential oils to fragrance skincare for the bath products whenever possible.
 We understand, especially if you’ve experienced a sensitivity to some synthetic fragrances.

 Our essential oils are ALWAYS 100% pure, authentic and genuine.
 They are NEVER diluted with carrier oils that can negatively effect the quality and shelf-life of your essential oils.

 Sometimes to give you a more beautifully unique and complex fragrance blend that’s not available with only fragrant essential oils, we blend our 100% pure essential oils with high quality synthetic (phthalate-free) fragrances to create the most elegant, refreshing, and playful fragrances we all adore.